-We approach our investment to look beyond our ownership period.
+We approach our investments to look beyond our ownership period.
 We aim to be a value adding partner for our investee companies.
 This involves working on both value creation opportunities and helping the partner companies comply with applicable ESG requirements and take necessary action against non-compliances, incidents (if any) and ultimately enhancing overall ESG performance.
+We organized multiple capacity building sessions for the Directors on the Boards of our partner companies to further strengthen our Stewardship efforts.
+It shall be our endeavour to enhance and align our stewardship process to include the role of Boards in providing strategic direction and monitoring ESG performance of our partner companies.
+We enhanced our stewardship efforts by joining investors' led initiatives like ESG Data Convergence Initiative (EDCI), Initiative Climat International (iCI), and participated in policy consultations.